cqdowning/cytoblast/ProjectDocument.md

 *Hitstop on damage* - I would have liked to experiment with hitstop effects during gameplay.
 For example, a brief pause on getting hit to make taking damage feel more impactful.

 *Enemy hit and death effects* - Enemies do not react to being hit at all except for a sound effect.
 There are also no effects or animation for an enemy being defeated.
 I think adding particles and some kind of animation to hit and death effects would help make defeating enemies feel more satisfying.

+# From the Cytoblast Team:
+Thank you for playing our game!